Shaur-Repositories/PS5-Bots/README.md

-# playstation 5 Bots for India
+# Playstation 5 Bots for India

 ### Built using Python and Selenium